matlab-actions/.github/profile/README.md

 ```

 ### Run MATLAB Script
-Use a self-hosted runner to run the commands in a file named `myscript.m` in the root of your repository.
-To run the script, specify the **Run MATLAB Command** action in your workflow.
+Run the commands in a file named `myscript.m` in the root of your repository using MATLAB R2023b on a GitHub-hosted runner.
+To set up the specified release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
+To run the script, specify the **Run MATLAB Command** action.

 ```yaml
 name: Run MATLAB Script